 DeMaio has served as an executive group member on the Housing Policy Council and has been a member of the Board of Governors of the Mortgage Bankers Association.
 She is a CPA and holds a B.A., summa cum laude, from Muhlenberg College, where she double-majored in Accounting and Business.

-As Executive Vice President, Investments and Financial Services, William N. Dooley has overall responsibility for AIG Asset Management and AIG Financial Services.
-Mr. Dooley joined AIG in 1978 and was elected AIG Vice President in 1996, Senior Vice President in 1998, and Executive Vice President in May 2010.
+As Executive Vice President, Investments & Financial Services, William N. Dooley has overall responsibility for AIG Asset Management.
+Mr. Dooley joined AIG in 1978 and was elected AIG Vice President in 1996, Senior Vice President in 1998, and Executive Vice President in June 2010.

-Prior to his current position, Mr. Dooley served in various roles in AIG’s financial management and investment areas, including Vice President and Treasurer of AIG, Senior Vice President and Chief Investment Officer of American International Underwriters, Senior Vice President and Treasurer of AIG Investment Corp. and Vice President of AIU Euro Markets.
-While with AIU Euro Markets, he was responsible for the day-to-day management of international fixed income portfolios, which totaled over $4 billion.
+Prior to his current position, Mr. Dooley served in various senior roles in AIG’s financial management and investment areas, including Vice President and Treasurer of AIG, Senior Vice President and Chief Investment Officer of American International Underwriters, Senior Vice President and Treasurer of AIG Investment Corp. and Vice President of AIU Euro Markets.
+While with AIU Euro Markets, he was responsible for the day-to-day management of international fixed income portfolios.

 Prior to joining AIG, Mr. Dooley was employed by European American Bank in New York.
-He received his B.S. in Business Administration from Manhattan College and an M.B.A. in Finance from Pace University.
+He received a Bachelor of Science in Business Administration from Manhattan College and an Masters of business administration in Finance from Pace University.

 John Q. Doyle is Chief Executive Officer of AIG Property Casualty Global Commercial Insurance.
 Mr. Doyle is responsible for AIG’s commercial property casualty businesses worldwide.